What is Enterprise Risk Management (ERM)?

 Lastly, the centralised risk process leads to a very long risk register, setting a challenge about how the boardroom will get an understandable overview that can support decisions.
 Long lists of risks are regularly derided as useless by decision-makers, or are simply set aside by those too polite to deride out loud.
 Automated summaries and visualisations are technically possible, and they are highly marketable as commercial products.
 But an automated summary of all hundreds or thousands of unique enterprise risks will rarely result in actionable insights.
 Risk ratings are not data, and unlike survey data, or any other ‘data points’, they cannot be interpreted statistically.
 ‘Data’ are ‘things given’.
 Risks are not ‘things given’, but judgements recorded after incomplete deliberation.

-All of these problems might be solvable by ordinary mortals in smaller enterprises, but will be overwhelming in huge enterprises.
+All of these problems might be solvable by ordinary mortals in smaller enterprises, but those problems will be overwhelming in huge enterprises.
 If the enterprise is somewhere between in size, the problems might be solved by a sophisticated central risk team with capabilities slightly above those of ordinary mortals.
 For larger enterprises, I think some of the better solutions will involve de-centralising risk management, one way or another.

 Decentralised risk management processes need an enterprise view created.